For Insurers

 “Uniformly charged” means the policyholder surcharge is based on the policy’s annual premium and not a fixed amount assessed without considering the policy’s annual premium.

-No. The fraud and regulatory surcharges and resultant policyholder surcharge is not considered part of premium.
-An insurer can't cancel a policy solely because a policyholder fails to remit the surcharge to the insurer.
+No. The fraud and regulatory surcharge and policyholder surcharges are not considered part of the premium.
+An insurer can't cancel a policy because a policyholder fails to remit the surcharge to the insurer.

 Does an insurer have to file new rates (if rates/rating manuals must be filed for a line of business) if it does not plan to recoup the fraud and regulatory surcharges by using a direct policyholder surcharge?